1.) Enjoy the First Lights of the Season!

 10.)
 Plan Your Elf on the Shelf Adventures!

 Prepare your menu for a North Pole Breakfast on the first day and then come up with a loose plan for the remaining days or follow ours to make it a little easier on yourself.
-Make it really easy on yourself the first few days with our "Elf on the Shelf is in Quarantine" printable.
+Make it really easy on yourself the first few days with our "Elf on the Shelf is in Quarantine" printable — this could be the last year you can get away with it!

 Want even more ideas?
 Our Elf on the Shelf Pinterest Board has hundreds!

 Note: If you haven't started Elf on a Shelf in your house, you should know that it is a LOT of fun but also a LOT of work.
-DH and I have used most of our brainpower in coming up with or copying new ideas.
+DH and I have used most of our brainpower to come up with new ideas and have spent hours searching on Pinterest.
 We've been doing it for more than a decade!
 Since it is our boys' favorite tradition of the holiday season, we think we'll be doing it till they go off to college!